Models of Abelian varieties over valued fields, using model theory: elliptic Curves

 Let $E$ be an elliptic curve over $F$, i.e. a smooth projective curve of genus $1$, which we see as a closed subscheme of $\mathbb{P}^2_F$ given by a Weierstrass equation It is automatically geometrically integral and separated \cite{elliptic-are-irreducible}.
 Note that $E=D_{+,E}(z)\cup D_{+,E}(y)$.
 The group $E(F)$ is Abelian; we denote its multiplication by $\cdot$ and by $e$ its identity element (which is the unique point at infinity).

-After a suitable change of coordinates, which yields an isomorphic copy of $E$, we may assume that $\val(a_i)\geq 0$ for $i=1,2,3,4,6$ \cite{silverman}.
+After a suitable change of coordinate, which yields an isomorphic copy of $E$, we may assume that $\val(a_i)\geq 0$ for $i=1,2,3,4,6$ \cite[Section VII.1]{silverman} (the assumption there that the valuation is discrete is immaterial).
 As $E$ is a curve, every generically stable type concentrated on $E$ is strongly stably dominated (\cite[Lemma 8.1.4(1)]{Non-Arch-Tame}) and by Lemma \ref{L:lemma 5.1-expanded}, every generically stable type concentrated on $E$ is a translate of a generic of a connected generically stable subgroup of $E$.
 Recall that by Fact \ref{F:strongly stably dominated groups}, every type-definable generically stable subgroup of $E$ is definable.

 For the following, recall that we denote by $p_\cO$ the unique generic of the closed ball $\cO$.